Route Planning & Optimization Guide – Routing Types And Business Use Cases

 Recurring Route Planning – Automated Route Scheduling

-Recurring route planning is used to create repeatable routes using a Master Route, which acts as a template, and a recurring schedule that defines how often the route repeats.
+Recurring Route Planning creates repeatable routes using a Master Route template and a recurring schedule that defines how often the route is generated.

-It automates planning for regularly serviced locations by generating future routes in advance based on set frequency rules such as daily or weekly schedules.
+It automates route creation for regularly serviced locations by generating future routes based on frequency rules such as daily or weekly schedules.

 Create and manage recurring schedules from the Routes List by setting frequency rules, date ranges, and exceptions for existing routes.

-Commercial Truck Route Planning – Vehicle-Constrained Route Optimization
+Commercial Truck Route Planning – Commercial Vehicle Constraints

-Commercial truck route planning creates optimized routes for trucks by accounting for vehicle-specific restrictions such as height, weight, length, and road access limitations.
+Commercial Truck Route Planning creates optimized routes for trucks by accounting for vehicle-specific restrictions such as height, weight, length, and road access limitations, ensuring routes follow safe, compliant roads suitable for commercial vehicles.

 Create truck routes that account for vehicle size, weight, and road restrictions to ensure safe and compliant navigation.